Dangerous Signs & Symptoms of Pet Poisoning

 If it’s after hours and you believe your pet has ingested a potentially poisonous substance, we recommend calling a pet poison control helpline for further information.
 If possible, have on hand any information about what your pet consumed.
 For example, if it’s a medication or pesticide, try to have on hand the exact name, concentration, and approximate amount your pet ingested.

 ASPCA Animal Poison Control Center – 1-888-426-4435 ($65.00 credit card fee)

 Pet Poison Helpline – 1-800-213-6680 ($49.00 credit card fee)

-*Spot Pet Insurance has Spot VetConnect, a 24/7 telehealth helpline that all customers get access to with their coverage.
+*Spot Pet Insurance plans provide a 24/7 telehealth helpline by VetAccessTM that all customers get access to with their coverage.
 If your pet is currently not covered, get your free quote today to give yourself peace of mind with pet insurance should the worst happen to your pet.

 Lastly, you can take your pet to the closest animal hospital.
 We recommend calling on your way there to give them a heads up and as much information as possible about your pet’s situation so that they can begin treating your pet as quickly as possible.
 Depending on the nature of your pet’s symptoms and what they consumed, your veterinarian or the pet poison control helpline may recommend this step if they believe the situation warrants it.

 For better or for worse, pets have a knack for getting into things!
 Here are a few of the biggest pet poisoning dangers to avoid:

 Human medications and supplements: Pet poisoning due to over-the-counter medicines and human prescriptions is so common that around 40% of all phone calls to the American Animal Hospital Association are about pets accidentally swallowing human medications.
 Keep your medications up high and secure.
 For more information, see our previous piece on what to do if your pet eats your pills.